 While residents to the west know the differing characteristics of their community across the bridge, Seattle at large has only lately started recognizing the distinct neighborhoods that make up what they’ve known all along as just West Seattle.
 North Admiral is one such community—one of the oldest neighborhoods in West Seattle and the place many Seattleites conjure when thinking of the peninsula.
 East of Alki and just above the heart of West Seattle, North Admiral embraces beachfront mansions on the Duwamish Head and, further inland, blocks of dignified homes flanking California Avenue.
 Long considered remote, even after the bridge opened, many homebuyers are now fighting each other off to move to West Seattle.

 Median Sale Price $801k • Sale Price Change YoY 22.3% • Homes Sold in 2017 264 • Median Rent $2,628 • Walk Score 84 • Transit Score 58

 For years, North 36th Avenue, the commercial center of Fremont, remained relatively unaffected by new development compared to its neighbors.
-The stretch is lined with old bike tinkerers, hippie shops, and midcentury houses turned into coffee shops, and Thai restaurants.
+The stretch is lined with old bike tinkerers, hippie shops, midcentury houses turned into coffee shops, and Thai restaurants.
 But the recent upzone changes things, clearing the way for taller mixed-use residential buildings among (and, in many cases, in place of) the mixed-and-matched commercial tableau.
-Case in point Modern Korean gem Revel, until recently housed in an unassuming old one-story building, will soon find itself in the ground floor of a shiny new condominium.
+Case in point: Modern Korean gem Revel, until recently housed in an unassuming old one-story building, will soon find itself on the ground floor of a shiny new condominium.
 But fret not.
 The reliably weird Center of the Universe should weather the coming developments and still appear weird on the other end.
 Plus, its hillside microneighborhoods of incongruous streets and hidden stairways remain atop the list of Seattle’s most unique and sought-after residential zones.